yesgee/socialights/final-report.md

 ![Organisation](/images/organisation.jpg)

 The key players are game developers, Hue MNC, Application Users and the Cloud Providers.
 The game developers create the application and deploy it in the cloud.
 The Hue MNC provides the necessary API(HUE API) which connects the client application to the Hue LED lights.
 The Application users can then have an access to the app from the cloud provider.
-Once the user enters the socialights enabled room, he can start playing the quiz game.
+Once the user enters the SociaLights enabled room, he can start playing the quiz game.

 #### Finance Design
 The game is offered on subscription bases for companies who want to improve communication among their employees.
 Companies will be charged monthly for each game they subscribe from SociaLight's service.
 The amount charged varies in the number of employees the company wants to give access, i.e 0-10 employees for the basic subscription and then a bit more fee for more number of employees.